opentdf/otdfctl/docs/man/policy/kas-grants/unassign.md

       description: Force the unassignment with no confirmation
 ---

+# Unassign a grant to a KAS

-Unassign a registered Key Access Server (KAS) to an attribute definition or value.
+Unassign a registered Key Access Server (KAS) to an attribute namespace, definition, or value.

 For more information, see `kas-registry` and `kas-grants` manuals.